 - In conformance with the dimensions shown on the plans, measure the quantity of concrete in structures by the cubic yard unless the quantities are designated as final pay quantities.

-- Keep records of rejected concrete loads, and provide the reasons (preferably including test data) for such actions.
+- Keep records of rejected concrete loads, and provide the reasons, including test data if possible, for such actions.
 Also keep records of any significant amounts of concrete placed outside of areas or limits for which payment is to be made.

 Construction Manual Chapters